So You Think You Can Dance Canada (season 2) finalists

-This is a list of finalists for season two of the Canadian version of So You Think You Can Dance Canada.
+This is a list of finalists for season two of So You Think You Can Dance Canada, which aired in Canada in 2009.
+The winner was Tara-Jean Popowich.
+Other finalists included Emanuel Sandhu and Everett Smith.

 Corynne Barron

 Corynne Barron 18, from Edmonton, Alberta is a classical contemporary dancer.
 Corynne has a pretty athletic background, including ringette, soccer, and track & field (hurdles).
 She believes that the 8–10 hours of daily dancing she did in England last year has prepped her for this competition.
 She was eliminated in Week 5.

 Nicolas Begin

 Nicolas Begin 24, from Quebec City, Quebec is a b-boy/hip hop dancer.
 Nicolas identifies with Miles Faber from Season 1 as a B-Boy and says that he'll bring tons of energy to the show.
 He's nervous about being on TV, but his dream job is performing with a big artist like Justin Timberlake.
 He was eliminated in week 3.
 He, along with season one finalist Vincent Noiseux, was runner-up with Blueprint Cru on season 5 of America's Best Dance Crew.